networknt/light-doc/content/en/style/light-spring-boot/servlet.md

 ### Dependencies

-This module also depending on some of the typical modules in light-4j and light-rest-4j to handle RESTful requests.
-With all dependencies defined in the pom.xml in this module, your Spring Boot application only need to depending on this module in order to work.
+This module also depends on some of the typical modules in light-4j and light-rest-4j to handle RESTful requests.
+With all dependencies defined in the pom.xml in this module, your Spring Boot application only needs to depend on this module in order to work.

 If you want to leverage other light-4j middleware handles, you need to either add them individually to your Spring Boot application pom.xml or just open an PR to add to this module.